ArtSabintsev/Guitar/README.md

 ```

 ## Example
 Guitar is currently in Alpha (until v0.1.0).
 During this stage, the API is unstable.
-Therefore, it does not make sense to retain example until the API is stabilized.
+Therefore, it does not make sense to retain examples in the README until the API has stabilized.

-For the time being, check out the [tests](https://github.com/ArtSabintsev/Guitar/tree/master/GuitarExample/GuitarExampleTests) to see the library in action.
+For the time being, check out the [tests](https://github.com/ArtSabintsev/Guitar/tree/master/GuitarExample/GuitarExampleTests) to see the various functions in the library in action.

 ## Inspiration
 This project was inspired by: